XIVN1987/buildroot.ex/README.md

-# buildroot.ex
-Buildroot External for RK3308.
+# Buildroot External for RK3308.